Meet The

 OPERATIONS MANAGER

-He started his watery life with swimming, and that has always remained his core discipline.
-Then from his teen years onwards his physical relationship with water expanded with sailing, windsurfing, free diving, scuba diving, kite surfing, stand up paddling, surfing, body surfing, monofin swimming and quite a few other derivatives!
-Today he has purified his way of interacting with the water and let go of his “floating toys” to focus on swimming, free diving and body surfing.
-He can frequently be spotted swimming various solo routes off the shores of Crete and exploring and free diving in the many underwater caves the Island of Crete has to offer.
+He began his aquatic journey with swimming, which has always been his core discipline.
+From his teenage years onward, his physical relationship with water expanded to include sailing, windsurfing, free diving, scuba diving, kite surfing, stand-up paddling, surfing, body surfing, monofin swimming, and several other water sports.
+Today, he has refined his approach to the water, letting go of his “floating toys” to focus on swimming, free diving, and body surfing.
+He can often be spotted swimming various solo routes along the shores of Crete and exploring the many underwater caves the island has to offer.
+Noa has managed several water sports centers and has also worked as a sailing skipper.
+Additionally, he served as a lifeguard and lifeguard instructor in Greece for nine years (2004-2012) during the summer seasons.
+As a lifeguard instructor, he was responsible for the complete training of potential lifeguards, from the very beginning to the final diploma exams.
+He has supervised a team of lifeguards and held his own beach position.
+This is a man truly at one with the ocean

-” we protect what we love, so I have sought to educate myself in matters of the ocean and its ecosystem.
-I have gained an understanding of the ocean and as such this has resulted in life choices based on environmental conservation.
-Having spent many years researching and interacting with cetaceans, they have taught me to understand the spiritual aspects of the ocean.
-This in turn brought me to study numerous healing arts related to water.
-Water completely envelops whoever immerses in it and as such, penetrates every part of one’s existence, as it has done with mine.
-To the ocean I belong, flowing to her song…”
+ETHOS “We protect what we love, so I have sought to educate myself about the ocean and its ecosystem.
+I have gained an understanding of the ocean, which has influenced my life choices toward environmental conservation.
+Having spent many years researching and interacting with cetaceans, I have learned to appreciate the spiritual aspects of the ocean.
+This understanding led me to study various healing arts related to water.
+Water completely envelops anyone who immerses themselves in it, penetrating every part of one’s existence—as it has mine.
+To the ocean, I belong, flowing to her song…”

 Biography